Mehran-Seifalinia/OS-Command-injection-payloads/README.md

 Also is possible to make your own list using 'OSCIPmaker.py'

-Run the file and give your server address as value to genarate a payload list named 'OSIPGPayloads.txt'
+Run the file and give your server address as value to generate a payload list named 'OSIPGPayloads.txt'